Makk1000/homebridge-unifi-access/docs/ForkSyncGuide.md

 ## 4. Reapply fork-specific patches and run checks

-If the rebase dropped any custom commits, reintroduce the changes now and commit them normally.
+If the rebase dropped any custom commits, reintroduce the changes now and commit them normally. `git log upstream/main..HEAD` is handy for spotting which patches are unique to the fork.
 Then reinstall dependencies and run the quality gates defined in `package.json`:
 ```bash
 npm install
 npm run lint